 RELIGION 401.
-(3) THE HOLOCAUST: CONTEMPORARY
+(3) THE HOLOCAUST: CONTEMPORARY PERSPECTIVES ON MEANING.
+This seminar

 PERSPECTIVES ON MEANING.
 This seminar provides an integrative approach to studying the Holocaust.
 Through literature, film, drama, art, conversation with a Holocaust survivor, and a museum field trip, student participants explore a range of human responses-denial, guilt, rage, sorrowand thereby attempt to assess the enduring meaning of the Holocaust for the human community.
 Limited to juniors and seniors.
 Prerequisite: Rhetoric 102.